GIT for polarized curves: Potential pseudo-stability theorem

 \section{Potential pseudo-stability theorem}

-The aim of this section is to generalize the Potential stability theorem (see Fact \ref{F:GM2}) for lower values of $d$.
-The main result is the following theorem, which we call potential pseudo-stability Theorem for its relations with the pseudo-stable curves (see Definition \ref{D:stable}\eqref{D:p-stable}).
+The aim of this section is to generalize the Potential stability theorem (see Fact \ref{F:GM2}) for smaller values of $d$.
+The main result is the following theorem, which we call Potential pseudo-stability Theorem for the relations with the pseudo-stable curves (see Definition \ref{D:stable}\eqref{D:p-stable}).